Crispy Oven Fried Fish > takeout

 Instructions

-- Drench each fish fillet in the egg wash on both sides until coated, then transfer to the dish with breading and press unto each side firmly until coated.
+- Drench each fish fillet in the egg wash on both sides, then transfer to the dish with breading, pressing firmly and flipping until coated on both sides.

-- Roast in the middle of the oven until fish reaches an internal temperature of 145 degrees F and the top is golden, about 15-20 minutes.
+- Roast in the middle of the oven until the crust is golden and the internal temperature of the fish reaches 145 degrees Fahrenheit (63 degrees Celsius), about 15-20 minutes.

-- Serve with Lemon Herb Tartar Sauce and lemon wedges.
+- Serve warm with Lemon Herb Tartar Sauce and lemon wedges.

 Notes